kfachikov/QUIZZZZ/docs/backlog/backlog.md

 As a player in a multiplayer game, I could see how other people are reacting to the current questions, and they could see my reactions as well, as that would add some interactivity among the players.

-- using more than one joker per question
+- personal position displayed in intermediate leaderboard even if not among the top

-As a player in a multiplayer game, I could use more than one once-per-game ability (joker) per question, as it would make the game more challenging for the other players and give me a solid advantage.
+As a player in a multiplayer game, I could see my name and position on the intermediate leaderboard, even if I am not among the best players, as I would like to know how I am doing in comparison to my opponents.

 - display positioning during game